Krikas-Sec/Krikas-Sec.github.io/_posts/2025-04-21-pickle-rick-tryhackme.md

 > 💡 PowerHack Tip: Always automate your recon and test multiple reverse shell payloads using PowerShell scripts!

 ---
+---
+> 🔚 **Part of the PowerHack Series**
+This walkthrough is one of many in my journey to hack from Windows.
+Check out more write-ups, tips, and tools at [krikas-sec.github.io](https://krikas-sec.github.io) or follow my updates on [GitHub](https://github.com/Krikas-Sec).

 Thanks for following this walkthrough — welcome to the **PowerHack** community 🚀